Friday, February 28, 2025

 Wednesday, February 26, 2025

-PRODUCERS INTERPRET IT TO JUSTIFY MASSIVE SLAVE RAIDS AND INTENSE EXPLOITATION
+PRODUCERS INTERPRET THE FAITH TO JUSTIFY MASSIVE RAIDS AND INTENSE EXPLOITATION

-"Though a good man at heart..." a Toucouleur warlord attacks an animist village that has given his men water.
-When an explorer objects, he answers, "they are keffirs, with them all means are fair."
+"Though a good man at heart..." a Tukulor warlord attacks an animist village that has given his men water.
+When an explorer objects, he answers, "They are keffirs, with them all means are fair."

 -- Lt. de vaisseau Mage, Voyage dans la Sénégambie occidentale, 1868, p.
 623.

-In Segu, the son of an animist slave owner agreed to speak to me about slavery, and invited the descendant of one of his father's captives to attend our conversation.
+In Ségou, the son of an animist slave owner agreed to speak to me about slavery.
+He invited the descendant of one of his father's captives to attend our conversation.

 My host said that his father had treated his slaves well, and had even left one in charge of the family during an absence.
 But, he said, the Tukulor cared only for money and treated their slaves like animals.